Friday, February 14, 2025

 She was confined to her bed by her last illness only a day and was apparently improved when her death occurred almost instantly Wednesday at noon.
 Her passing was a severe shock to friends and acquaintances who sympathize with the bereaved family.

-When I made my annual visit to see my family in Chautauqua County in early September 2019, my cousin and I took a day to visit relevant county cemeteries.
+When I made the annual visit to see my family in Chautauqua County in early September 2019, Tina and I took a day to visit relevant county cemeteries.
 Our main focus was to locate George's grave site.
-We scoured two cemeteries in the Forestville area without success.
-Then we to Smith's Mill Cemetery where Margaret is buried, but we struck out one more time.
-We decided to move on to several cemeteries in other parts of the county.
-It wasn't a wasted day, however.
+After we scoured two cemeteries in the Forestville area without success, we went to Smith's Mill Cemetery so I could see Margaret's headstone.

 THE WAITING GAME

-Since our hands-on experience didn't yield results, we knew we would have to do something neither of us finds easywe would have to be patient.
-Because more records are being added to databases at an incredible rate, the explosion of information that's available online is astounding and growing every day.
+Since our hands-on experience didn't yield results, we knew we would have to do something neither of us finds easywe'd have to be patient.
+One thing that worked in our favor, though, was the incredible number of records being added to databases.
+The explosion of information that's available online is astounding and growing every day.
 We were confident that somewhere, somehow, George would eventually turn up.
 And he did.

 One of the sites I revisit every now and then is Find A Grave.
 I like to see if anything new has been added for various ancestors.
 On April 25, 2020, I found George.
-A memorial for George Scott was added on January 3rd, almost four months before.
+A memorial for him was added on January 3rd, only four months before.
 I was so excited I could hardly contain myself.
 That feeling didn't last long.

 I zoomed in on the map that showed the location of the cemetery.
 Switching to satellite mode, I could see lines that had to be rows of markers.